BroadbandForum/usp/specification/e2e-message-exchange/index.md

 If the USP Record doesn't exist, the USP Endpoint that received the USP Record will consider the USP Record as failed and perform the failure processing a defined in section Failure Handling of Received USP Records.

 To guard against excessive requests to retransmit a specific USP Record, the USP Endpoint checks to see if the number of times the USP Record has been retransmitted is greater than or equal to maximum times a USP Record can be retransmitted as defined in the `Device.Controller.{i}.E2ESession.MaxRetransmitTries` Parameter.
-If this condition is met, then the USP Endpoint that received the USP Record with the retransmit request will consider the USP Record as failed and perform the failure processing a defined in section Failure Handling of Received USP Records.
+If this condition is met, then the USP Endpoint that received the USP Record with the retransmit request will consider the USP Record as failed and perform the failure processing as defined in section Failure Handling of Received USP Records.

 ### Guidelines for Handling Session Context Restarts